 The Micon 32 Ski Pack Checks All the Boxes

 Its minimalist design keeps it lightweight and low profile for its volume.
-It weighs 2 lb 4 oz / 1035 grams and maintains a narrow profile that fits snuggly while offering full mobility.
+It weighs 2 lb 4 oz / 1035 grams and maintains a narrow profile that fits snuggly and lets you move freely.

 Pack Volume

 Although pack volume specs rarely feel consistent across brands, the sweet spot for day touring is about 35 liters.
-More than 40 liters encourages packing too much.
-Less than 30 liters is a tight squeeze for a typical midwinter touring load.
+More than 40 liters encourages overpacking.
+Less than 30 liters is a tight squeeze for a typical midwinter ski touring load.

 The Micon’s 32-liter volume feels accurately measured and offers the space required for a full-day tour in cold temps, including an extra layer or two.
 Keeping with its minimalist approach, the pack has three distinct packing zones: the snow tools pocket, the main body and a single, reasonably sized goggles/accessory pocket.